Why is the Lion king of the jungle

 5. Lions are excellent hunters.

 Lions have exceptional hunting skills, with lionesses having better skills.
 A lioness is a better hunter because she can run faster than her male counterpart.
-They have two hunting methods; stalking and communal hunting.
+They have two hunting methods: stalking and communal hunting.

 The stalking method of hunting requires them to be solitary hunters, as they need to watch for the right moment to pounce on their prey.
 In the collaborative method, lions and lionesses join forces and attack their kill directly.
 They mostly use this method to hunt larger animals like zebras, antelopes, baby elephants, crocodiles, young hippopotami, wild pigs, and hyenas.

 They also feed on livestock animals from neighboring farms.
-However, they do not attack the adult elephant, hippopotami, and rhinos because they are too large.
+However, they do not attack adult elephants, hippopotami, and rhinos because they are too large.
 They'll end up dead trying to kill them.
 They also salvage the kills of hyenas, leopards, and other predators.
 Sometimes, lions lose their catch to a group of hyenas3.

 Conclusion